by-jp/www.byjp.me/content/notes/twitter/20161101/index.md

 - imported
 - from-twitter
 ---
 near Pamplona - slightly worried, Easter means no lifts...
-This is the home of *the* bull run tho\!
+This is the home of *the* bull run tho!